Charting the coming synergy between lattice QCD and high-energy phenomenology: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Yu-Sheng Liu for his assistance regarding the computation of matched quasi-distributions from phenomenological fits.
-We also thank Wally Melnitchouk, Kostas Orginos, and Rik Yoshida for helpful exchanges during the completion of this manuscript.
+We also thank Wally Melnitchouk, Kostas Orginos, Rik Yoshida, and our CTEQ-TEA colleagues for helpful exchanges during the completion of this manuscript.
 This work was supported by the U.S.~Department of Energy under Grant No.~DE-SC0010129.
 T.~J.~Hobbs acknowledges support from an EIC Center Fellowship.